philtsip/aisdr/README.md

 Researches partial contacts in a Google Sheet and returns nicely formatted results

 ## Motivation
-We have a ton of new platform users and it's felt like a huge miss that we know little about them other than their email.
+We got a ton of new platform users at [Camcorder AI](https://github.com/camcorderai) and it's felt like a huge miss that we know little about them other than their email.
 Let's try to learn what's publicly known about them.

 ## How it works